-- FN 215 Principles of Investments (3) Prereq.: AC 232.
+FN 215 Principles of Investments (3) Prereq.: AC 232.
 This course develops the topic of investments from a personal finance perspective.
 Students will learn the various investment vehicles available as well as how to evaluate the risks and rewards of each type of investment.
+Fall.

-Fall. - FN 216 Personal Finance (3) This course introduces the issues involved in long-term financial planning.
+FN 216 Personal Finance (3) This course introduces the issues involved in long-term financial planning.
 Students learn money management, credit management, home ownership, and retirement and estate planning and use these skills to prepare a personal budget, manage consumer credit, and evaluate the cost of asset ownership.
 In addition, the students will gain a basic understanding of insurance, taxes, and investment options and associated risk as they apply to personal finance.
 This course may be taken as a social science elective.
+Spring.

-Spring. - FN 310 Financial Institutions (3) Prereq.: BA 301.
+FN 310 Financial Institutions (3) Prereq.: BA 301.
 The student will understand the monetary and financial systems in the U.S. including an analysis of money, prices, interest rates, credit, national income, and employment, all in relation to the framework in place in various foreign markets.
+Spring.

-Spring even. - FN 331 Financial Statement Analysis (3) Prereq.: BA 302.
+FN 331 Financial Statement Analysis (3) Prereq.: BA 302.
 Students will learn fundamental techniques of financial statement analysis and their application to strategic planning and financial decision making.
 Students will learn to analyze and interpret financial information including the balance sheet, income statement, and statement of cash flows.
 This course may be taken as an accounting elective.
+Fall.

-Fall. - FN 433 International Finance (3) Prereq.: Credit for or concurrent enrollment in BA 302.
+FN 433 International Finance (3) Prereq.: Credit for or concurrent enrollment in BA 302.
 In addition to learning the goals of and risks faced by multinational corporations (MNCs), students learn the characteristics of and financial instruments used in international markets.
 Students also learn how inflation, national income, and agencies affect international trade and how inflation and interest rates affect currency exchange rates.
 From this knowledge, students are able to hedge risk through forward and futures contracts.
+Fall.

-Fall even. - FN 447 Financial Modeling and Forecasting (3) Prereq.: BA 302; and BA 322 or MA 326.
+FN 447 Financial Modeling and Forecasting (3) Prereq.: BA 302; and BA 322 or MA 326.
 Students gain facility in several modeling and forecasting techniques such as the Gordon model, CAPM, and Black-Sholes, with an emphasis on the statistical analysis of economic and financial data.
 Using this knowledge, students construct spreadsheets to generate pro forma statements; perform sensitivity analysis; and assist in capital budgeting, firm valuation, and working capital management decisions.
-Fall even.

-minimize portfolio risk while maximizing returns.
-Spring odd.
+Fall.

+FN 448 Advanced Portfolio Management (3) Prereq.: BA 302 and FN 215.
+Students will use portfolio theory and asset pricing models to determine rational investment and portfolio management policies.
+Students will also analyze expected returns to determine the optimal portfolio mix for hypothetical clients and will perform risk assessment and performance evaluation to minimize portfolio risk while maximizing returns.
+Spring.